Tosyne25/Covid-19-Case-Study-Africa-Edition/README.md

 # COVID-19 Africa Case Study

 ## Brief Introduction:
 COVID-19 (coronavirus disease 2019) is a disease caused by a virus named SARS-CoV-2.
 It can be very contagious and spreads quickly.
-Over one million people have died from COVID-19 in the United States and 257,984 in Africa.
+Over one million people have died from COVID-19 in the United States and 257,984 in Africa.[1]

 COVID-19 most often causes respiratory symptoms that can feel much like a cold, the flu, or pneumonia.
 COVID-19 may attack more than your lungs and respiratory system.
 Other parts of your body may also be affected by the disease.
-Most people with COVID-19 have mild symptoms, but some people become severely ill.
+Most people with COVID-19 have mild symptoms, but some people become severely ill.[1]

-The COVID-19 pandemic was confirmed to have spread to Africa on 14 February 2020, with the first confirmed case announced in Egypt.
-The first confirmed case in sub-Saharan Africa was announced in Nigeria at the end of February 2020.
-Within three months, the virus had spread throughout the continent, as Lesotho, the last African sovereign state to have remained free of the virus, reported a case on 13 May 2020.
-By 26 May, it appeared that most African countries were experiencing community transmission, although testing capacity was limited.
-Most of the identified imported cases arrived from Europe and the United States rather than from China where the virus originated.
+The COVID-19 pandemic was confirmed to have spread to Africa on 14 February 2020, with the first confirmed case announced in Egypt.[2,3] The first confirmed case in sub-Saharan Africa was announced in Nigeria at the end of February 2020[4].
+Within three months, the virus had spread throughout the continent, as Lesotho, the last African sovereign state to have remained free of the virus, reported a case on 13 May 2020.[5,6] By 26 May, it appeared that most African countries were experiencing community transmission, although testing capacity was limited.[7]

 ### Problem Statement:
-The dataset consists of diverse data gathered from worldwide sources regarding Covid-19.
-This research seeks to pinpoint nations that effectively managed the pandemic and those that didn't.
-By doing so, we can pinpoint countries lacking essential resources to combat the virus.
+This dataset encompasses a variety of information collected from global sources on the subject of Covid-19.
+The objective of this study is to identify countries that successfully handled the pandemic and those that did not.
+This analysis helps us identify countries that may be deficient in the necessary resources to combat the virus.

 #### Step 1: Question Statement
 The following questions were asked: